kenSpicer/ken-s-notebook/README.md

 Today is Thursday February 12,2026.
 Still trying to choose a personal project.
 Today is Friday February 13,2026.
 Planning for a personal project for boot.dev Today is Thursday February 26,2026.
 Been busy coding for the last 13 days.
 But working on my 1st personal project today.
+Today is Saturday February 28,2026.
+Spent day cleaning up damage from weekend blizzard.
+Also found a usable food data base for my personal project.